denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 At the same time, native functions like C _printf_ can handle a great variety of variadic arguments.
 So, the goal is to preserve the same level of flexibility during the invocation to functions like C _printf_.

-Unfortunately, the solution described in this article lacks the flexibility that variadic arguments offer, i.e. declaring variadic arguments in advance turns them into named ones, those arguments become mandatory.
+Unfortunately, the solution described in this article lacks the flexibility that variadic arguments offer.
+Declaring variadic arguments in advance turns them into a part of the method type, meaning those arguments become mandatory at invocation.

-Another concern is the performance impact as there are too many invocation-specific components, i.e., the runtime would have to create a new instance of a method handle for every variadic arguments combination.
+Another concern is the performance impact as there are too many invocation-specific components.
+For example, the runtime would have to create a new instance of a method handle for every variadic arguments combination.

 Think about the **Linker** as the compiler.
 It must know what kind of method handles it needs to create before the invocation.
 The sooner this happens, ideally at a JVM startup, the less impact it will cause on the application runtime.